Upcoming Concerts

 About Cornelius Boots

 Cornelius Boots has forged his own no-holds-barred style as a professional woodwind performer/composer/teacher since 1989.
-He is a three-time graduate of Jacobs School of Music (BM Classical Clarinet ’97, BS Audio Recording ’97, MM Jazz Studies ’99) and licensed shihan (master) in the dynamic shakuhachi lineage of Watazumido.
-He is the recipient of international awards and is an active recording artist.
+He is a three-time graduate of Jacobs School of Music (BM Classical Clarinet ’97, BS Audio Recording ’97, MM Jazz Studies ’99) and licensed grandmaster (dai shihan) in the dynamic Zen shakuhachi lineage of Watazumido.
+A reliable source of big bamboo blues and dark nature music, he is the recipient of international awards and is an active recording artist.

 Continue to About or